BYLAWS OF THE METABOLOMICS SOCIETY, INC.

 12.2 No contract or transaction between the Society and one or more of its Directors, or between the Society and any other corporation, partnership, association, or other organization in which one or more of the Society’s Directors are directors or officers or have a financial or other interest, shall be void or void-able solely for this reason, or solely because such Director is present at or participates in the meeting of the Board during which the contract or transaction is authorized, or solely because his or her votes are counted for such purpose, nor shall any Director be under any liability to the Society on account of any such contract or transaction provided:

 13.1 Directors, Officers, Employees and Committee Members and Task Group.
-The Society shall, to the extent that the status of the Society as an organization exempt under the Code is not affected thereby and to the extent legally permissible, indemnify each of its Directors, Officers, employees, and members of Board committees and task groups (the “Indemnitee”), against all expenses and liabilities, including reasonable counsel fees, incurred by or imposed upon the Indemnitee in connection with any claim, action, suit, or other proceeding or investigation, whether civil or criminal and including appeals (a “Proceeding”), in which the Indemnitee may become involved, by reason of his or her having acted on behalf of the Society in any activity authorized by the Society.
+The Society shall, to the extent that the status of the Society as an organization exempt under the Code is not affected thereby and to the extent legally permissible, indemnify each of its Directors, Officers, employees, and members of Board committees and task groups (each, an “Indemnitee”), against all expenses and liabilities, including reasonable counsel fees, incurred by or imposed upon the Indemnitee in connection with any claim, action, suit, or other proceeding or investigation, whether civil or criminal and including appeals (a “Proceeding”), in which the Indemnitee may become involved, by reason of his or her having acted on behalf of the Society in any activity authorized by the Society.
 Such indemnification shall include payment by the Society of reasonable expenses incurred in defending a Proceeding, upon receipt of an understanding by the Indemnitee to repay such payment if he or she shall be adjudicated not to have acted in good faith and in the reasonable belief that his or her action was in the best interests of the Society.
 The Indemnitee shall, as a condition precedent to the Indemnitee’s right to be indemnified hereunder, give to the Society written notice as soon as practicable of any set of facts for which indemnity could or will be sought pursuant to this Article 13.

 13.2 Other Agents.
 The Board may, by general vote or by vote pertaining to a specific agent or class thereof, authorize indemnification of the Society’s agents, other than those persons included above as Indemnitees, to whatever extent the Board may determine.
 As used herein, the term “Indemnitee” shall include all persons for whom the Board so authorizes indemnification, subject to the specific terms of such authorization.